laravel/nova-docs/4.0/resources/repeater-field.md

 ### Using

-To use the `HasMany` and `MorphMany` preset with your blocks, you must set the static `$model` property to match the underlying Eloquent model it represents:
+To use the `HasMany` and `HasManyMorphable` preset with your blocks, you must set the static `$model` property to match the underlying Eloquent model it represents:

 ```php
 <?